 I started drawing recipes a few years ago to make them easier to follow, both for my own sake and to spread the love of cooking around, and they have proliferated beyond control.
 I focus mostly on simple recipes requiring little to no exotic ingredients or kitchen gadgets, with the occasional jazzy number.
 A notable exception are traditional recipes, which tend to be slow and labour-intensive; all the more reason to make them more accessible through a pictorial treatment.
+(A good number have been gathered in recipe books, available in my shop.)

 Here is the full list of my recipes posted to date, and you can also use the tags in the margin to look for specific requirements.
 Nearly all the recipes are vegetarian, so there is no tag for that.
 Sahtein!